NKB89/NKB89/README.md

 - 👋 Hi, I’m @NKB89
 - 👀 I’m interested in golf and play as much as I can.
-- 🌱 I’m currently learning programming, mostly Python, a little C++ and Java.
-Starting education in February.
+- 🌱 I’m currently studying to become a programmer - C# is my main lauguage.
 - 💞️ I’m looking to collaborate on anything that helps me in my journey as a programmer.
 - 📫 How to reach me - I'm on Discord, my username is nkbdallas.